 The first thing I do in the morning is look for my clients as I read the newspapers.
 I always find them because I work hard to get them there.

 As you might imagine, the 15 years I spent as a reporter and editor for area newspapers—and the freelance writing I continue to do for them—gives me a sharp edge in terms of public relations success.
 I’m very skilled at helping businesses and nonprofits gain recognition in the regional print media, and I often get requests for clients to go on-air as well.
+I can also distribute your press release to relevant media across the country.

 I can work with you whether you’ve written your own release and need help getting it in editors’ hands or whether you need help figuring out what you might possibly promote.
 (Everyone has something to promote.)
 I know what news editors are looking for, and I can help you craft press releases that position your news, events, and success stories in a professional and effective way.

 My local releases are distributed to roughly 50 editors at print, online, television, radio, and cable news organizations, including the Daily Hampshire Gazette, The Republican, and BusinessWest.
 Nationwide, I can send your press release to editors based on the topic or geographic location.
 I make every attempt to engage editors in publishing and airing your news, but I also can never make guarantees.
 Sending a press release isn’t like buying an ad.
 It’s not a promise; it’s an informed “maybe.”
 That’s because there are a dozen moving parts that affect the placement of news on a given day—everything from how much room is available for news to what the weather is like and whether there’s a crime going on, a fire, or an accident.